Sachidananda-17/Quiz_Flutter/README.md

 # Quiz_Flutter
-Quiz App created using the flutter and dart langause
+Quiz App created using the flutter and dart language